mortendahl/rust-paillier/README.md

 ### Key generation

-Key generation is optional as it is not always needed yet adds several extra (heavy) dependencies.
-Moreover, key generation is currently only implemented for [RAMP](https://github.com/Aatch/ramp).
+Key generation is optional as it is currently only implemented when using [RAMP](https://github.com/Aatch/ramp) as the underlying arithmetic library.

 While included by default it may be excluded using parameter
 ```